-For Cash PC Pools information on the weighted average interest rates ("WACs"), the weighted average remaining terms to maturity ("WARMs") and the quartile distributions of the interest rates and remaining terms to maturity ("Quartiles") of the Mortgages as of the date of PC Pool formation is made available approximately two months after the month of PC Pool formation in one or more publications used by Freddie Mac for the dissemination of PC Pool information.
-Freddie Mac determines the Quartiles by arranging the Mortgages in a PC Pool in ascending order according to the interest rate of each Mortgage, and separately, according to the remaining term to maturity of each Mortgage.
-The Mortgages are then segregated into four groups, each group consisting of 25% of the total unpaid principal balance of the Mortgages in the PC Pool, and Freddie Mac identifies the lowest and highest interest rates or remaining terms to maturity of the Mortgages within each grouping.
+Freddie Mac determines the Quartiles by arranging the Mortgages in a PC Pool in ascending order according to the interest rate of each Mortgage, and, separately, according to the remaining term to maturity of each Mortgage.
+The Mortgages are then segregated into four groups, each group consisting of 25 percent of the total adjusted unpaid principal balance of the Mortgages in the PC Pool, and Freddie Mac identifies the lowest and highest interest rates or remaining terms to maturity of the Mortgages within each grouping.